rogeralexmiller/Quisitive/README.md

 ![question topics screenshot](https://github.com/rogeralexmiller/quisitive/tree/master/docs/QuestionTopics.png)

-## Future Directions for the Project
+## Future Goals

 In addition to the features already implemented, I plan to continue work on this project.
-The next steps for FresherNote are outlined below.
+The next steps for Quisitive are outlined below.

-### Search
+### Question and Topic follows

-Searching notes is a standard feature of Evernote.
-I plan to utilize the Fuse.js library to create a fuzzy search of notes and notebooks.
-This search will look go through tags, note titles, notebook titles, and note content.
+This is actually a pretty important feature of Quora, given that it allows users to better curate the content they see.
+I plan on implementing this by adding a table called `follows` that will have a `user_id`, a `followable_id` and `followable_type` to allow users to follow both questions and topics.d

-### Direct Messaging
+### Question and Answer upvoting and downvoting

-Although this is less essential functionality, I also plan to implement messaging between FresherNote users.
-To do this, I will use WebRTC so that notifications of messages happens seamlessly.
+This is another nice feature that I would like to implement since it adds a metric to rate and sort content.
+I plan on implementing this by adding another table with a polymorphic association.
+This table will be called `votable` and will join users to either the question or answer they are upvoting or downvoting.
+This will also require adding `votes` columns to both the `questions` and `answers` tables